-Join us girls for an insightful, indulgent and fun adventure in Oman!
+Join us for an insightful, indulgent and fun adventure in Laos!
 Picturesque villages, stunning scenery, fascinating culture and good times are guaranteed on this women-only tour!

 |Group size:||Min 6, Max 12|

 Enjoy the best Laos has to offer on our insightful and indulgent Laos trip!

 -visit beautiful temples and Wats and get to know the old culture of Laos

 -see the stunning turquoise waters of the Kuang Si Waterfalls